LuxStat/Accelerometer/CodeBook.md

 (III)	LIST OF VARIABLES
 -----------------
-Please note that the 66 measurement variables are all averages across all measurements for the combination of activity and subject specified in “Activity” and “Subject”; the units for said measurements are provided in the source data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Please note that the 66 measurement variables are all averages across all measurements for the combination of activity and subject specified in “Activity” and “Subject”; the units for said measurements are provided in the source data description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Variable:	Description